 Wendy Liebman, stand-up comedian who has performed on late-night shows — from Carson to Kimmel — and appeared in comedy specials on HBO, Comedy Central and Showtime.
 She was a semifinalist on America’s Got Talent.

 Mike Reiss, Emmy Award-winning writer for The Simpsons and author of Springfield Confidential: Jokes, Secrets, and Outright Lies from a Lifetime Writing for The Simpsons and 17 children’s books.

-Peggy Rowe, who at the age of 80, wrote and published a New York Times’ best-seller, About My Mother.
+Peggy Rowe, author who wrote a New York Times’ best-seller, About My Mother, at the age of 80.
 A social media sensation, she counts more than 115,000 readers of her daily Facebook postings.
 Her letters and texts to her celebrity son, Mike Rowe, have reached millions.

 The Bombeck Workshop is the only one in the country devoted to both humor and human interest writing.
 Through the workshop, the University of Dayton and the Bombeck family honor one of America’s most celebrated storytellers and humorists.
 Over the past decade, the workshop has attracted such household names as Dave Barry, Phil Donahue, Art Buchwald, Nancy Cartwright, Don Novello, Gail Collins, Connie Schultz, Roy Blount Jr., Adriana Trigiani, Amy Ephron and Alan Zweibel.

 In 2019, The Writer magazine named the workshop the best writing conference in Ohio and “THE conference for humor writers.”
 The biennial workshop draws approximately 350 writers from around the country and typically sells out on the day that registration opens.